pksilen/vitja-service/README.md

 - executeMultipleInParallel endpoint, to execute multiple serviceCalls in parallel
 - Mongodb transactions, update/delete preconditions
-- Handle order modification and delete to reflect in salesItem states -getDbManager support for multiple dbmanagers
+- Handle order modification and delete to reflect in salesItem states
+- getDbManager support for multiple dbmanagers
+- Support for analytics aggregated queries, aggregations (function name, fieldname), group by, filters
+    - Put analytics query inside its service and enabled for 'management' role for use

 TODO NEXT RELEASE:
 - Date/Timestamp type support